smithy-lang/smithy/docs/source/1.0/spec/core/idl.rst

                 "type": "structure",
                 "traits": {
                     "smithy.api#trait": {},
-                    "smithy.api#documentation": "This is documentation about a trait shapes.\n  More docs here."
+                    "smithy.api#documentation": "This is documentation about a trait shape.\n  More docs here."
                 }
             }
         }